virtual-world-framework/vwf/public/web/docs/simulation.md

-# How to create a simulation
+# Create a simulation

 Let's define a *simulation* as any application that models a sequence of causes and effects.
 Here's how to create one:

 ## Load the 3D scene

-Let's use the radio model that comes with the VWF source in /public/radio.
+Let's use the 3D model of a radio that comes with the VWF source in /public/radio.
 Let's load it in our index.vwf.yaml file:

 >	---
 >	extends: http://vwf.example.com/navscene.vwf